 - Pouring recipe with Golden GAC 800: 2.5 teaspoons Golden GAC 800 to each paint cup.

 - Pouring recipe with Liquitex Pouring Medium: 1 heaped tablespoon of paint to 1 cup of Liquitex Pouring Medium.

 - Pouring recipe for cells with dish soap by Olga Soby: add 2 drops of soap in each premixed color with pouring medium.

 Acrylic pouring techniques that look GORGEOUS!

 Here I will introduce you to 26 acrylic pouring techniques, some of them are more common and easier, and some of them need more practice and time, that’s why I will split them into two sections: pouring techniques for beginners – they are easy, quick to learn and need fewer additional supplies, and advanced acrylic pouring techniques – they may need some practice.

 The most popular acrylic pouring techniques for beginners are marble pour, dutch pour, dirty pour, and flip cup, sometimes combined with swipe technique and a hairdryer use.
-Amazing results with a little bit more time you'll get with Swipe and String acrylic pouring techniques.
+Amazing results with a little bit more time you'll get with Swipe and String pull painting techniques.
 The most difficult advanced acrylic pouring technique is Dutch Pour with Lacings: Shelee Art technique.

 - Flower Pour Technique

 - Tree Ring (Swirl Pour) pouring technique